novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-78.md

 First, what if companies that took on debt for over-investment cannot repay the principal or interest?
 (Look at companies with loans over 5 trillion won.
 One of them will go bankrupt soon.)

 Second, what if the U.S. raises interest rates?
 (Not interested because it’s not our country?
 If interest rates rise, money will flow into banks, and domestic demand will temporarily shrink.
-Then what will happen to countries that actively export to that country?)
+Then what will happen to a contry that actively export to that country?)

 Third, related to the second point, countries with a lot of foreign capital will have an increased amount of debt to repay due to interest rate hikes.

-Fourth, related to the second point’s parentheses, to continue exporting, they must secure price competitiveness, and when the currency is devalued, the amount to repay will increase again.
+Fourth, related to the second point’s parentheses, to continue exporting, that exporting counrty must secure price competitiveness, and when the currency is devalued, the amount to repay will increase again.

-Fifth, considering the content from the second to the fourth point, our country is currently in a checkmate.
+Fifth, considering the second to the fourth point, that country is currently in a checkmate.

 There was more to write, but as he wrote, he started feeling stifled.